springfall2008/batpred/docs/install.md

 ## Predbat manual install

-Note: **Not recommended if you have HACS**
+Note: **Not recommended if you are using HACS**

-- Copy apps/predbat/predbat.py to 'config/appdaemon/apps/' directory in home assistant
+- Copy apps/predbat/predbat.py to 'config/appdaemon/apps/' directory in home assistant (or wherever you set appdaemon apps_dir to)
-- Copy apps/predbat/apps.yml to 'config/appdaemon/apps' directory in home assistant
+- Copy apps/predbat/apps.yml to 'config/appdaemon/apps' directory in home assistant (or wherever you set appdaemon apps_dir to)
 - Edit in HomeAssistant config/appdaemon/apps/apps.yml to configure

 - If you later install with HACS then you must move the apps.yml into config/appdaemon/apps/predbat/config

+## Predbat updates

+## HACS Update

+Note that HACS only checks for updates once a day by default, you can however force it to check again or download a specific version by using the re-download option on the custom repository.

+*After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update (If this happens you will get a template configuration error in the entity predbat.status).*

+## Predbat built-in update

+Predbat can now update itself, just select the version you want from the **select.predbat_update** drop down menu, the latest will be at the top of the list.
+Predbat will update itself and restart.

+## Manual update

+You can go to Github and download predbat.py from the releases tab and then copy this file over the existing version manually.

 ## Solcast install